Board of Directors

 Rebecca Goodall is a native of Cincinnati and has lived in or adjacent to Clifton for over 17 years.
-She has a B.S. and M.S. in Aerospace Engineering from the University if Cincinnati and has worked at GE Aviation for 15 years.
-She is married and has two children who attend Fairview-Clifton German Language School.
+She has both a Bachelor and Master of Science degree in Aerospace Engineering from the University of Cincinnati and has worked at GE Aviation for 16 years.
+She is married and her two children attend CPS schools.

 Barbara Sferra – Treasurer